miguoliang/english-learning-town/README.md

 ### Learning Activities

-- **School**: Grammar lessons and structured English exercises with the teacher
+- **🏫 School**: Grammar lessons and structured English exercises with the teacher
-- **Library**: Reading comprehension and literature-based activities with the librarian
+- **📚 Library**: Reading comprehension and literature-based activities with the librarian
-- **Cafe**: Conversational English practice in a relaxed social setting
+- **☕ Cafe**: Conversational English practice in a relaxed social setting
-- **Shop**: Vocabulary building through practical shopping scenarios with the shopkeeper
+- **🛍️ Shop**: Vocabulary building through practical shopping scenarios with the shopkeeper

+### System Requirements

+- **For Online Play**: Any modern web browser (Chrome, Firefox, Safari, Edge)
+- **Keyboard**: Required for character movement and interactions
+- **Screen**: Desktop or laptop recommended for best experience

 ## Requirements